zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - subject: `string`  - proposed certificates's `Subject` is base64 encoded subject DER sequence bytes.
   - subject_key_id: `string`  - proposed certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.
   - info: `optional(string)` - information/notes for the approval.
 Can contain up to 4096 characters.
-  - time: `optional(int64)` - approval time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+  - time: `optional(int64)` - proposal time (number of nanoseconds elapsed since January 1, 1970 UTC).
+This field cannot be specified using a CLI command and will use the current time by default.
 - In State: `pki/ApprovedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`.
 - Number of required approvals:
   - greater than or equal 2/3 of Trustees (proposal by a Trustee is also counted as an approval)